 3. Changes Your Relationship to Money

 The biggest benefit of zero-based budgeting is that it completely changes your connection to money.
-I used to stress out about my finances even though I have savings and my only debt is a federal student loan.
+I used to stress out about my finances even though I have savings and my only debts were federal student loans.
 Since I’ve changed my way of budgeting, I now see the bigger picture financially.

 Seeing what I was spending each month helped me cut back.
 I now eat out less and buy fewer non-essential items.
-If a surprise expense arises – such as a broken washing machine in need of repair – I can rest easy knowing that the money is available in an emergency account and that I won’t have to scramble to rearrange my budget to make up for an unexpected expense.
+If a surprise expense arises — such as my cat needing emergency veterinary care — I can rest easy knowing that the money is available in an emergency account and that I won’t have to scramble to rearrange my budget to make up for an unexpected expense.

 How Can You Make the Switch to Zero-Based Budgeting?

 Switching to zero-based budgeting takes some planning.
-It gets easier once you start using last month’s pay to cover this month’s expenses, but don’t let a lack of savings keep you from trying it out.
+It gets easier once you start using last month’s pay to cover the current month’s expenses, but don’t let a lack of savings keep you from trying it out.